Last Updated on January 3, 2023 by Maryam Siddiqui

 Of all Portuguese regions, the Algarve is a recurring choice of wealthy foreigners looking for sun and luxury homes.
 It is the southern region of Portugal, famous for its stunning beaches and large English-speaking expat community.

-The places where the rich live in the Algarve, and their square meter price, are:
+The places where the rich live in the Algarve, and their square meter price, are (as of January 2023):

 Living in the Algarve is, as you can imagine, a privilege.
 One that many foreigners treat themselves to.
 In fact, this area has the largest percentage of the foreign population in Portugal.